Riya Sokół: Author

+Riya Sokół is the author of the book Bal trwa teraz.
+Transpersonalna autobiografia, published by the Polish publishing house Pascal in 2025.
+The book has also been contracted for the international market and is scheduled for its English-language premiere in Spring 2026, under its original title, God, Use Me.

 Vocalist and actress

 Riya Sokół's voice is classified as a coloratura soprano with an extensive range, and is frequently employed in film scores.
 Her voice can be heard in the introduction of Borys Lankosz's TV series Paradoks, scored by Mikołaj Storiński.
 She also made an appearance in one of the episodes.
 In September 2011, she supported the "Nie jesteś sam" foundation of Fundacja TVN by performing the song "You Are Not Alone" at the Pepsi Arena during a charity football match, which was broadcast live on TVN television.
 In 2014, Riya participated in the artistic event "Addiction" at the Grand Theatre in Warsaw.
 At the culmination of Piotr Hull's performance, he shaved her head as an act of solidarity with a friend battling cancer.

 Songwriter

 In 2014, she penned the English version of Paweł Lucewicz's promotional song for Jan Komasa's film Warsaw 44.
 She sang the song alongside Ania Iwanek and Piotr Cugowski.
 On July 30, 2014, prior to the film's premiere, she performed the song at the National Stadium in Warsaw in front of Polish President Bronisław Komorowski and the audience of 12,000 viewers.
 This song garnered the Kamer–TON 2014 award.
 Riya is credited as the lyricist and performer of songs composed by Paweł Lucewicz for the TV series Friends (Polish: Przyjaciółki), directed by Grzegorz Kuczeriszka.
 Additionally, she is the creator of the viral video-poem "Thank You, Coronavirus", which addressed the global COVID-19 pandemic and was translated into numerous languages, earning multiple international awards.